AnnMarieW/dash-multi-page-app-demos/README.md

 Shows how to make the overall loading screen only display when there is a change to the `_pages_content` that involves a layout being changed and not changes within the layout.
 See the post on the [Dash Community Forum](https://community.plotly.com/t/displaying-loading-screen-when-pages-container-is-loading/72109/1).
 Thanks @BSd3v for this example!

 ## 5. Preventing Query String Errors

+> TypeError: layout() got an unexpected keyword argument....
+>

 Dash Pages captures query strings and path variables from the URL, passing them to the layout function as keyword arguments.
-It's recommended to include **kwargs to handle unexpected query strings.
+It's recommended to include `**kwargs` to handle unexpected query strings.
 This prevents errors if a user enters a query string in the URL, even if you don't plan to use them.

 ```python
 def layout (**kwargs):